-4 large tomatoes
+- 4 large tomatoes

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper, to taste

-About 2 cups basil leaves
+- About 2 cups basil leaves

-1/2 cup extra-virgin olive oil
+- 1/2 cup extra-virgin olive oil

-1. To make the tomato towers, bring a pot of water to a boil.
-Core the tomatoes, then make a small “X” on their bottom (flower) end.
-Drop them into the boiling water and remove when their skins begin to loosen, about 30 seconds later Drain, then immediately submerge the tomatoes into a large bowl of ice water.
+- 1. Bring a pot of water to a boil.
+Fill a large bowl halfway with ice water.
+Using a sharp paring knife, core the tomatoes and make a small “X” on their bottom (flower) end.
+Drop them into the boiling water and use a slotted spoon to remove when their skins begin to loosen after about 30 seconds.
+Drain the tomatoes and then immediately submerge them in the ice water.
+Keep the water boiling.

 - 2. When the tomatoes are cool enough to handle, peel them and then cut each tomato horizontally into 4 or 5 thick slices.
 Discard the bottom slice of each tomato, but keep the other slices in order as they’re going to be restacked.
 Sprinkle each of the slices with salt, pepper, and a few drops sherry vinegar.